 I wrote this piece as someone probably classifiable as Nordic, with a long angular face; a high, long, European nose; green eyes; pale skin, and golden brown hair (in full light).
 My intent here is not to support Mediterranism or Nordicism but to provide a perspective of realism regarding European phenotypes and their relation to ethnicities and geographic areas.

 There are frequent disputes among some concerned with human biodiversity regarding the nature of the “white” racial type, given that there are multiple subraces which exist in Europe.
 There is a common approach (usually made for political convenience) to assume that the differences between these groups are insignificant.
 I would argue that this is generally a false assumption from an empirical standpoint, though all these groups are broadly classifiable as racially Caucasoid.

 The Cro-Magnoid Type

-The Cro-Magnoids (including the “Baltids” of Northeastern Europe) are likely one of the earliest Caucasoid phenotypes; they are often characterized in contrast to later Neolithic phenotypes by a robust skeletal build, a more brachycephalic cranium, and robust facial features.
+Cro-Magnoid (including the “Baltid” phenotype of Northeastern Europe) is likely one of the earliest Caucasoid phenotypes; they are often characterized in contrast to later Neolithic phenotypes by a robust skeletal build, a more brachycephalic cranium, and robust facial features.
 There tends to be variable skin and hair pigmentation, but eye color is usually light.
 This combination of physical traits is currently sometimes found in Balts, Northern Slavs, Estonians, Finns, Germans, the western Irish, Icelanders, and western Norwegians.
 It seems to have an antecedent in the Loschbour specimen from Luxembourg in the Mesolithic, c.
 6000 BC which had robust features, and most likely light eyes, and dark hair and skin based on genomic testing (link).
 The populations in which modern Cro-Magnoids exist not surprisingly possess large quantities of the “WHG” (Western European Hunter-Gatherer) ancestry similar to that of the Mesolithic Loschbour specimen (shown below).
 It should be noted that throughout most of its present range, the Cro-Magnoid subracial type occurs alongside Nordics which emerged in the late Neolithic through Early Bronze Age.
 (Cro-Magnoid hunter-gatherers are also one population ancestral to Nordics).
 Oftentimes the Cro-Magnoids and Nordics are blended; this is common in most Germanic peoples.